 lf Then the treatment is The burial plot items are being held for someone other than the customer or any member of the customer's immediate family Counted.
-If the burial plot item serves the same purpose as another item (for example, an urn and a casket) The duplicate item is counted.
-Only one of each type of burial item can be excluded per person.
-The burial plot items are held for the customer or any member of the customer's immediate family Excluded.
-Both burial plot items and funeral service purchases are included in the contract, but the type and value of the burial plot items cannot be specifically identified in the contract The entire agreement is evaluated under the burial fund policy (MA705D).
+If the burial plot item serves the same purpose as another item (for example, an urn and a casket) The burial plot items are held for the customer or any member of the customer's immediate family Excluded. • The entire agreement is evaluated under the burial fund policy (MA705D).